-"Come on, get serious," Gatomon muttered.
-"Nobody would leave a wardrobe out here."
+"Get serious," Gatomon said, "nobody would leave a wardrobe out here."

 The small party began to hike across the wasteland of rocks and sand, looking for some kind of clue as to where to go.
 Kari felt cold both inside and out; wandering in the strange empty place, almost alone, reminded her of the Dark World.
 Misery and hopelessness draped over her like thin wet blankets.
 Why was she even doing this?
 Dagomon was too powerful to be defeated.

 A sudden strange feeling beckoned her to look up.
 Expecting to see Dagomon's titanic shadow against the midnight blue sky, she nervously lifted her head away from the sand.
-Off to the east, an aurora shimmered in the darkness.
-Something inside her tugged at her heart, like the gentle rainbow was calling to her. "…Gatomon," she said, pointing at the colors.
+Off to the east, a gentle aurora shimmered in the darkness.
+Something inside her tugged at her heart, like it was calling to her.
+"Gatomon," she said, pointing at the colors.